Mary Lazar, Psy.D.

 About Me

-I am a single mother of two boys, one who is neurodiverse.
+I am a single mother of two neurodivergent boys.
 I understand firsthand the wonders and challenges of raising a child who sees and responds to the world differently.
 I have personal experience navigating how to parent and support a complex little human in a very demanding world that doesn't always understand or support their needs.
 It's a journey full of ups and downs, and finding the right support team has been a vitally important piece of the puzzle for my family.
 When not working or knee deep in my parenting journey, I find moments of peace by taking a walk outdoors, drinking that first sip of coffee in the morning, or spending time laughing with my community of friends and family.

 Our Team